-Why trust a third party with the encryption of your data?
+Why entrust a third party with the encryption of your data?
 Be it an online provider, a closed API, or proprietary product, you cannot ascertain security against the party managing it.

 Exercise your own security practices, offline, in total, transparent control.
-See the free and open GnuPG, available for all sorts of clients and all OSs.
+See the free and open GnuPG, available for all sorts of clients and operating systems.

 I subscribe to this credo religiously.
 Why introduce unnecessarily complex mechanisms into your life for simple use-cases?
 I speak of opaque mechanisms of greater dependencies and more secondary side-effects.

 The Cloud options for simple offline needs that I spoke of above, are but one example.
 I could list numerous cases: